-As the level of need increases, the number of children requiring that service should decrease (high need/low incidence).
-In Sunderland though, many more children receive statutory services than early help and this indicates an area for further investigation.
+As the level of need increases. the number of children requiring that service should (hiah need/low decrease Sunderland incidence).
+In though, many more children receive statutory services than early help and this indicates an area for further investigation.

 It is evident that social care responses in Sunderland tend to be at a higher level than we would expect and resources have become focused at this level at the expense of preventative and early help responses.